collections54/Java-PostFix-Calculator/README.md

 # Java-PostFix-Calculator
-Java Calculator that uses postfix notation to interperate a user string and then evaluate and return the correct answer.
+Evaluates a users inputted infix expression by converting it to postfix notation then sending it to an evaluate class.
+The files themselves are an Eclipse Project